 Beijing, the capital city of China, has a highly developed public transport system for people traveling to and getting around the city.
 The fastest way to get to Beijing is by air or high-speed train- depending on which city you come from, and the most reliable way to travel within the city is by subway.

 Now, let’s get into the details of transportation in Beijing.

 Traveling to Beijing by Air

 There are two passenger airports in Beijing and both of them provide domestic and international flights.
 You can easily find direct flights to Beijing traveling from major cities in China and other countries, such as Shanghai, Hong Kong, London, Boston, Tokyo, Bangkok, and more.

 Beijing Capital International Airport (PEK) is one of the largest and busiest airports in the world and plays the main role in the air transportation of Beijing.
-It is located in Shunyi District, about 25 kilometers (16 miles) northeast of central Beijing.
+It is located in the Shunyi District, about 25 kilometers (16 miles) northeast of central Beijing.